Awesome Labor Cost Insights: 4 Valuable Payroll Metrics

-Read on to learn how cost of labor can indicate overall company health, as well as other key performance indicators (KPIs) to keep an eye on when it comes to payroll metrics—and how BambooHR Payroll can empower you to do it.
+Read on to learn how the cost of labor can indicate overall company health, plus other payroll key performance indicators (KPIs) to keep an eye on when it comes to payroll metrics.

-In a nutshell, labor cost (also known as cost of labor) is how much you’re spending on your people.
-From direct costs like salaries and benefits to indirect costs like paid time off, labor cost tells you exactly how much you’re spending on each employee—and how that relates to your bottom line.
+In a nutshell, labor cost is how much you’re spending on your people.
+From direct costs like salaries and benefits to indirect costs like paid time off, labor cost calculations tell you exactly how much you’re spending on each employee—and how that relates to your bottom line.

-Since employee payroll is directly affected by all the different pieces that make up labor cost, your payroll runs provide the necessary data to calculate just how much you’re spending on your people.
+Since employee payroll is directly affected by all the different pieces that make up labor costs, insights from your payroll runs provide the necessary data to calculate how much you spend on your people.

 What Factors Affect Labor Cost?

-Understanding your cost of labor starts with compiling all costs related—directly and indirectly—to your employees.
+Understanding your cost of labor starts with gathering all costs—direct and indirect—related to your employees.

 - Salaries and hourly wages